DBT Therapy for Teens at Stonewater

 Emotional Regulation

-DBT for emotional regulation teaches adolescents how emotions function — biologically and behaviorally.
+DBT for emotion regulation teaches adolescents how emotions function — biologically and behaviorally.

 Your child learns to: